Where is the Kindergarten Center located?

 Does the Kindergarten Center have an attendance policy?

 Yes.
 Daily attendance is a requirement for every grade.
-Students who are absent more than 18 days may be retained.
-An appeals process is available to parents.
+Students who are absent more than 18 days can be retained and an appeals process will be made available to parents at that time.
 The 18 days include ALL absences including medical and planned absences.
 The school will notify parents when a child has accumulated 10 absences.

 When will I meet my child’s teacher?